HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Localisation

-80% reduction in video translation costs and 50% production time saved by Würth Group
+80% reduction in video localisation costs and 50% production time saved by Würth Group

-5X increase in return on advertising spend across the Spanish, French, and German markets at Rosetta Stone
+5X increase in return on ad spend across the Spanish, French, and German markets at Rosetta Stone

 Personalisation

-Hundreds of onboarding videos welcoming new starters by name and in their preferred language at Lattice
+Hundreds of onboarding videos welcoming new hires by name and in their preferred language at Lattice

 Want to explore this in more depth?